-The deghosting option is effective when you apply a Tone Mapping method (Details Enhancer, Contrast Optimizer, Tone Compressor) or the Fusion/Natural method.
-It is not effective for the other Exposure Fusion methods.
+Deghosting works with all three Tone Mapping methods (Details Enhancer, Contrast Optimizer and Tone Compressor) and with the Fusion/Natural method.
+Deghosting however is not applicable to any of the other Exposure Fusion methods.

-Show options to remove ghosts activates the Deghosting Options window, which will open after you select your merge to HDR options and then click the Align & Show Deghosting button.
+Show options to remove ghosts enables the Deghosting Options window, which will then open after you select your merge to HDR options, and then click the Align & Show Deghosting button.
 The Deghosting Options window provides an adjustable image-wide Automatic Deghosting algorithm and, for more control over deghosting, a manually applied Selective Deghosting Tool.
+Refer to section 2.1.3 for details on this window.